 What is a Root Cellar?

-A root cellar is essentially an underground “cave” which is cold, dark, and humid.
+A root cellar is an underground “cave” that is cold, dark, and humid.
 This environment is perfect for storing certain types of vegetables (especially root veggies, hence the name root cellar).

 Vegetables can last for months when stored in a root cellar.
-Usually crops were put in the root cellar after the harvest so they could be eaten throughout the winter.
-However, it is possible to use a root cellar in the summer too.
+Usually, crops were put in the root cellar after the harvest to be eaten throughout the winter.
+However, using a root cellar in the summer is possible, too.

 Root cellars have been used for centuries.
 They were an essential part of virtually every home in the 1800s in America.
-You can still find root cellars when you tour historic homes or even when driving through country back roads.
+You can still find root cellars when you tour historic homes or drive through country back roads.

 Why Would You Want One?

-Root cellars are incredibly simple structures and fairly easy to make.
-Despite their simplicity, they are very effective at preserving foods without any power at all.
+Root cellars are incredibly simple structures and relatively easy to make.
+Despite their simplicity, they effectively preserve foods without any power.

 As the Food Security Network wrote,